Imperfect-Information Games on Quantum Computers: A Case Study in Skat

 \subsubsection{Score Operator}

-To check who has finally won the game, we define an observable $\mathcal{S}_A$ (the score operator) which returns the point-values of the cards in player A's stack.
-For each card, let us denote by $P_A^i$ the projector onto the states where the player-qubit(s) of the $i$th card are in a state that decodes to the fact, that this card is the stack of player A. Then
+To determine who has won the game, an an observable $\mathcal{S}_A$ (the score operator) is defined that returns the point values of the cards in player A's stack.
+For each card, let $P_A^i$ denote the projector onto the states in which the player qubit(s) of the $i$th card are in a state indicating that this card is in the stack of player A. Thus,